markentier/markentier.tech/site/content/posts/2023/12/self-signed-certificates-mkcert/index.md

 Notes:

-* if you have [PowerToys] installed, it ships with a hosts file editor; this way it's less likely to mess it up
+* If you have [PowerToys] installed, it ships with a hosts file editor; this way it's less likely to mess it up.
 * Interestingly it also notes that you can only add up to 9 hosts per address (per line I guess).
-I never tried, but I also chunk my definitions up into multiple address mappings anyway
+I never tried, but I also chunk my definitions up into multiple address mappings anyway.
-* As you might have noticed, no wildcards allowed
+* As you might have noticed, no wildcards allowed.

 -----